Mold Decontamination in Malaysia

 Frequently Asked Questions

 Mold is present everywhere.
-The fact is, when we talk about mould being everywhere, we’re referring to the fact that it’s also in the air, both indoors and outdoors.
+The fact is, when we talk about mold being everywhere, we’re referring to the fact that it’s also in the air, both indoors and outdoors.
 Mold growing in a building is a sign that something has gone wrong.
 There are millions of different locations out there.
-Many, if not all, of these locations do not have mold.
+Many, if not all, of these places have mold.